 Dinner will be served on board SS Sudan, while it navigates through the lock at Esna, where the boat will dock for the night.

 After a relaxing morning and lunch you will arrive in Luxor where you'll have the afternoon to explore the Temple of Karnak.
 This city of temples was constructed over a 2,000-year period and houses the Temple of Amun, the largest religious structure ever built.
-Walking through this huge site of obelisks, pylons and sanctuaries, browse the incredible illustrations that honour the glory of the pharaohs and their gods, all brought vividly to life by your expert guide.
+Walking through this huge site of obelisks, pylons and sanctuaries, browse the intricate illustrations that honour the glory of the pharaohs and their gods, all brought vividly to life by your expert guide.

 Come evening, discover the Temple of Luxor where they hold the annual festival Opet, which celebrates the fertility of the Nile.